 Hours: 6am – 5pm daily

-The large gates with the massive paper lanterns is called the Kaminarimon, aka the Thunder Gates) which can be found on souvenirs and trinkets all over Asakusa and Tokyo.
+The large gates with the massive paper lanterns are called the Kaminarimon, aka the Thunder Gates) which can be found on souvenirs and trinkets all over Asakusa and Tokyo.
 On the left side of the photo is the beginning of Senso-Ji’s sprawling shopping complex, Nakamise, where souvenirs, talismans, and trinkets of all sorts can be found.
-If you’re into collecting pins (which is a very popular past time in Japan, and a popular souvenir option), this is the only place in Japan that pins with the Kaminarimon and red paper lanterns can be purchased for roughly ¥200-500.
-You’ll also find clothing, delicious foods, lots of matcha flavored snacks, teas, books, postcards, and so much more.
+If you’re into collecting pins (which is a very popular pastime in Japan, and a popular souvenir option), this is the only place in Japan where pins with the Kaminarimon and red paper lanterns can be purchased for roughly ¥200-500.
+You’ll also find clothing, delicious foods, lots of matcha-flavored snacks, teas, books, postcards, and so much more.